NickMC05/ENGG1340_Group70/README.md

 ## Game Description:
 Text-Based 3D-Racing Game->
-- The goal of the game is to finish the racecourse in the shortest possible time.
+- The goal of the game is to finish one loop in the shortest possible time.
+- The track of each game is different.
+- The track will be looped forever in one game, the best record of one loop will be shown.
--  Players can steer the car left and right, and speed up/slow down the car
+- Players can steer the car left and right, and speed up/slow down the car.
 - Be careful!
 Going off track will significantly slow down the car, so make sure to stay on track, especially when going around curvatures!
+- The higher the speed, the slower the steering, so manually slowing down is sometimes uesful to avoid going off track.

 Controls ->
 - "A" - Steer Left